MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 It can also be used collaboratively online in Overleaf.

-## Drag-and-Drop install instructions for Overleaf.com
+## Drag-N-Drop install instructions for Overleaf.com

 This is the fastest way to explore the features of this template.
-The files in *Modular-Annotated-Bibliography-BibTeX-Overleaf.zip* have been configured for running on Overleaf.
+The files in *overleaf-drag-n-drop.zip* have been configured for running on Overleaf.

 1. Download the zip file: Modular-Annotated-Bibliography-BibTeX-Overleaf.zip.
 2. Upload this zip file into a new project on Overleaf.

 The file mabib0573.tex will compile automatically to a PDF.
 The compile job should be free of warnings.
+The index and glossaries should be populated.